Economic Linear Quadratic MPC With Non-Unique Optimal Solutions: Main Results

-such that $\tilde V$ is upper bounded by a quantity that scales quadratically with $a$, while $\tilde Q$ scales linearly.
+i.e., $\tilde V$ is upper bounded by a quantity that scales quadratically with $a$, while $\tilde Q$ scales linearly.
 Hence, for $a$ sufficiently small Condition~\eqref{eq:lyap_diss_condition} holds.
 Moreover, also $R_{\Lambda}\succeq0$ holds for $a$ sufficiently small.
 This also proves that in~\eqref{eq:lyap_diss_condition} the second inequality can be enforced in a strict sense, therefore proving necessity of Assumption~\ref{ass:strict_dissipativity} for exponential stability.
+As we proved that Assumption~\ref{ass:strict_dissipativity} implies Assumption~\ref{ass:stability_pd} this concludes the proof. $ $ \end{pf}